TruncatedDinoSour/xetch/README.md

 $ sudo nano /usr/bin/xetch
 ```
 - edit the ASCII art at the end of the file
-- or edit the colour palate
+- and/or edit the colour palate

 ### Credits